AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/accordion.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: Accordion widget
+title: Accordion widget | Commerce Frontend Development
+description:
 ---

+# Accordion widget

 The accordion widget is an [extension](https://glossary.magento.com/extension) of the [tabs widget].